Skip to Content

 Indoor Cycling is a Great Exercise for Days with Bad Weather

 Indoor cycling is a great alternative to outdoor cycling for bad weather days.
 When it’s snowy, rainy, windy, or extremely hot, you can still get your workout in.
-You don’t have to miss a day, just because the weather is poor.
-This makes indoor cycling a great choice for the winter.
+You don’t have to miss a day, just because of bad weather.
 The Mayo Clinic recommends indoor cycling for days when the weather isn’t cooperating.
+Professional cyclists regularly use indoor cycling for training when they can’t cycle outside due to bad weather.

 You can still ride outside in poor weather if you choose.
 Check out my guide to cycling in the rain for some tips.
 Also, check out my guide to cold weather cycling.